Tax FAQs: Get the Answers To Common Questions

 Do students have to file taxes?

-If you make more than $12,000, then you are required to pay taxes–even if you are a student.
+If you make more than the minimum income to file, then you are required to pay taxes–even if you are a student.
 And if you do not meet the income threshold, you’ll still need to file if you plan to claim any education credits or deductions.

 When can I file taxes?

 You can file taxes anytime between the time the IRS opens and Tax Day.
-It’s important to note that you can prepare your taxes anytime, but you can only file your taxes when the IRS opens.
-For 2023, the tax deadline is April 18.
+It’s important to note that you can prepare your taxes anytime, but you can only file your taxes when the IRS opens, which usually occurs in mid to late January.
+Tax Day is usually on April 15th, unless that day falls on a weekend or the government delays the filing deadline.

 Do I need to pay quarterly estimated payments?